waveform80/pemmican/docs/pemmican-reset.rst

 .. warning::

-    It is strongly recommended that any such notice is heeded, as brownout is very likely to lead to any manner of other, hard to predict or replicate issues, up to and including data corruption.
+    It is strongly recommended that any such notice is heeded, as brownout is very likely to lead to any manner of other (hard to predict or replicate) issues up to and including data corruption.

     Put simply, suppressing this warning is probably a very bad idea!